ShravanAIML/Emotion-Detection-CNN-vs-Vision-Transformer/README.md

 # Emotion-Detection-CNN-vs-Vision-Transformer.

-# Comparative Analysis of CNN and Vision Transformer for Emotion Detection in Facial Expressions
+# Comparative Analysis of CNN and Vision Transformer for Emotion Detection in Facial Expressions.

 **Dataset Description:** The RAF-DB (Real-world Affective Face Database) is a widely used dataset for facial expression recognition, sourced from Kaggle.
 The data was combined into a single folder and randomly split into training, testing, and validation sets.
 The distribution of samples across these splits is train 70%, Validation 10% and Test 20%.It includes images annotated with seven basic emotions: Fear, Sad, Surprise, Happy, Neutral, Disgust, and Angry.